4th-Year-Project/FPGA_ADC_interface/README.md

-﻿# FPGA_ADC_interface
+﻿  # FPGA_ADC_interface
-interface to collect data from ADC and output in a format so can be stored in memory
+interface to collect data from ADC and output in as axi-stream so it can be stored in memory

 # System Diagram
 ![](README_assets/ADC-FPGA_System_diagram.png)